Relacorilant FDA Approval Status

 Company: Corcept Therapeutics Incorporated

-Treatment for: Cushing's Syndrome
+Treatment for: Cushing's Syndrome, Ovarian Cancer

 - Relacorilant is a selective cortisol modulator that binds to the glucocorticoid receptor but not to the body's other hormone receptors.

 - A New Drug Application (NDA) has been submitted to the U.S. Food and Drug Administration (FDA) for relacorilant to treat patients with endogenous hypercortisolism.
-The NDA is based on positive results from the pivotal GRACE trial and confirmatory evidence from the Phase 3 GRADIENT and long-term extension studies and a Phase 2 study in hypercortisolism.
+The NDA was based on positive results from the pivotal GRACE trial and confirmatory evidence from the Phase 3 GRADIENT and long-term extension studies and a Phase 2 study in hypercortisolism.
 Patients in these studies who received relacorilant experienced improvements in symptoms with an acceptable safety burden.

 Development timeline for relacorilant